 To determine the amount of water you have used, subtract the starting number from the new number.
 The resulting amount is your consumption, measured in gallons.
 For example, if the starting number was 0533960 and the new number is 0537460, you have used 3,500 gallons of water.

-To determine your consumption in 1000 gallons (we bill per 1000 gallon blocks), Subtract 500 gallons (included in basic charge) from total consumption, divide the number of remaining gallons consumed by 1000.
-Round up to nearest thousand.
+To determine your consumption in 10 gallons (we bill per 10 gallon units), divide the number of gallons consumed (calculated by subtracting the current read from the one previous) by 10.
+Round down to nearest tenth.
 This is the unit number billed.

 0537460 - 0533960 = 3,500